Yoshitsune1998/PWBG/COMMAND LIST.md

 * For Adding Quizzes

-> -add quiz type("image / sv / ost / others") file("embedded location like imgur / etc") diff("ez / med / hard / ext / imm") drop("item number") hint("detailed image / some useful text / etc") correctAnswer("the correct answer from your quiz")
+> -add quiz type("image / sv / ost / bonus / voice-sv") file("embedded location like imgur / etc") diff("ez / med / hard / ext / imm") drop("item number") correctAnswer("the correct answer from your quiz") [Hint added in different command]

+* For Adding Hints

+> -add hint quiznumber("number of quiz that you wanted to insert hint") hints("split with space")[Hint must be 3]

 * For Adding Items